-Maybe a year ago you sent me a letter asking about some color stories from within the EOB, and suggested that we meet somewhere to surround a few beers in connection with your next book.
+Maybe a year ago you sent me a letter asking about some color stories from within the EOB and suggested that we meet somewhere to surround a few beers in connection with your next book.
 I am embarrassed, George, that I didnâ€™t reply.
 The reason was that I really had no idea of what kind of EOB stories you might have had in mind, and at the time I had no idea when I might next venture out to what some people laughingly call the civilized world.
 So I did the logical thing.
 I set your letter aside.

-On the first point, you might want to look at Dave Stockmanâ€™s hype up new book, which doubtless contains numerous EOB stories.
+On the first point, you might want to look at Dave Stockmanâ€™s hype up the new book, which doubtless contains numerous EOB stories.
 Another source of internal expose is Paul Craig Roberts, THE SUPPLY SIDE REVOLUTION: ACCOUNT OF POLICY MAKING IN WASHINGTON (Harvard, 1984), which is Craigâ€™s account of economic policy battles within the Regan administration.
 It gives a real flavor of the chronic paranoia one must live with: identifying all real and prospective enemies and allies, manipulating the media, covering oneâ€™s ass with a paper trail, etc. Depressing stuff, really.

-I am tentatively planning to be in Philadelphia on September 20-21, and if nothing goes wrong perhaps we could meet then.
+I am tentatively planning to be in Philadelphia on September 20-21, and if nothing goes wrong perhaps we could meet them.
 Hope the book is going well despite the absence of any help from me.

 PENNSYLVANIA MEDICAL SOCIETY LIABILITY INSURANCE COMPANY